FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiTrajectory.md

     }

-The second class is *DifferentialDriveWheelSpeeds* that implements the `getWheelSpeeds()` method to return the current speed of each wheel.
-This will be needed for the measurement input to our trajectory controller.
+The class *DifferentialDriveWheelSpeeds* is used the `getWheelSpeeds()` method to return the current speed of each wheel.
+The `getWheelSpeeds()` method serves as the measurement input to our trajectory controller and is just a wrapper for each wheel speed.
 More information can be found in [Setting up the Drive System](https://docs.wpilib.org/en/latest/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.html) FRC documentation.

+    public DifferentialDriveWheelSpeeds getWheelSpeeds() {
+        return new DifferentialDriveWheelSpeeds(m_leftEncoder.getRate(), m_rightEncoder.getRate());
+    }

-Finally, a method called tankDriveVolts() is implemented so as to drive each wheel individually.
+Finally, a method called `tankDriveVolts()` needs to be implemented so as to drive each wheel individually.
+This function will be the output of the trajectory-following command.

     public void tankDriveVolts(double leftVolts, double rightVolts) {
       m_leftMotor.setVoltage(leftVolts);